trinker/hclustext/README.md

 at the sentence level for all participants in the 2012 presidential debates data set.
 I then decided to use turn of talk as the unit of analysis.
-Finally, I pulled out the two candidates (President Obama and Romney) and faceted n their topic use over time.
+Finally, I pulled out the two candidates (President Obama and Romney) and faceted on their topic use over time.

     if (!require("pacman")) install.packages("pacman")
     pacman::p_load(dplyr, hclustext, textshape, ggplot2, stringi)